bsmith89/make-bml/make-lesson.md

 1. We are generating a file called `isles.words.tsv`
 2. Creating this file requires `books/isles.txt`

-We'll think about our pipeline as a network of files.
+We'll think about our pipeline as a network of files which are dependent on one another.
-Right now, our Makefile says
+Right now our Makefile describes a pretty simple **dependency graph**.

 > `books/isles.txt` &#8594; `isles.words.tsv`

 where the "&#8594;" is pointing from requirements to targets.

-Don't forget to commit.
+Don't forget to commit:

 ```bash
 git add Makefile